zsoltika/itprints/README.md

 For custom requests and more information, please visit [TEE4IT](HTTPS://TEE4IT.COM) website

-For getting updates when new posters are published, follow [@tee4it](https://twitter.com/tee4it) on Twitter
+For getting updates when new posters are published, follow the project on [Twitter](https://twitter.com/tee4it) and [Instagram](https://www.instagram.com/tee4it/)

 # License